-This page is to enable IGMP Snooping feature, assign IGMP Snooping for specific VLAN, and view IGMP Snooping table from dynamic learnt or static manual key-in. the Switch supports IGMP snooping V1/V2/V3 automatically and IGMP guery V1/V2.
+This page is to enable IGMP Snooping feature, assign IGMP Snooping for specific VLAN, and view IGMP Snooping table from dynamic learnt or static manual key-in.
+JetNet Managed Switch support IGMP snooping V1/V2/V3 automatically and IGMP query V1/V2.

 IGMP Snooping, you can select Enable or Disable here.
 After enabling IGMP Snooping, you can then enable IGMP Snooping for specific VLAN.
-You can enable IGMP Snooping for some VLANs so that some of the VLANs will support IGMP Snooping and others won't.
+You can enable IGMP Snooping for some VLANs so that some of the VLANs will support IGMP Snooping and others won°t.